-Is fishing an activity
+Is Fishing an Activity

 Fishing, often seen as a peaceful escape from the hustle and bustle of daily life, is more than just a pastime—it is an activity that encompasses various aspects of skill, patience, and enjoyment.
 This article delves into why fishing is considered an activity, exploring its multifaceted nature, the skills involved, and its impact on both personal and communal levels.